malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 of melting.
 The contribution from the chemical potential is on the x axis while the thermal contribution is on the y axis.
-The lack of a linear relationship indicates they Turnbull model is not suitable for describing the melting.
+The lack of a linear relationship indicates the Turnbull model is not suitable for describing the melting.
 ](../Projects/Crystal_Melting/figures/melting_turnbull.svg){#fig:melting_turnbull width=80%}

 The Wilson--Frenkel model is the classical model